FabioChiodini/ProjectSpawnSwarmtc/README.md

 It then destroys the specified Docker machine instances in GCE or AWS.

-It then launches restarts honeypot containers as specified with the following launch parameters
+It then restarts honeypot containers to matche the number specified with the following launch parameters

 ###How to launch